The Twilight Saga: New Moon

 Time Out says

-Bella sees action too, when she develops a taste for adrenaline in the hope of catching a glimpse of her plasma-sucking protector.
-Motorbike rides and deathly dives follow, along with a scenic race to Italy to meet an übervampire (Michael Sheen).
-At one point, a character wearily deconstructs zombie-cinema symbolism while bemoaning the lack of hot guys.
-Is this sequel defending its fan base and preempting criticism about its transparent agenda?
-This is a soap opera, folks—and acceptable escapism for those old enough to see it yet still young enough to shriek at undead dreamboats.
+Plot-wise it’s a slow starter, but gains momentum when Bella develops a taste for adrenaline in the hope of catching a glimpse of her vampiric protector.
+Motorbike rides and deathly dives follow, along with a scenic race to Italy to meet uber-vampire Michael Sheen (always a pleasure).
+Welcome comedy comes from Bella’s schoolmates, notably Jessica (Anna Kendrick), who wearily deconstructs the symbolism in zombie movies while bemoaning the lack of hot guys.
+Is this ‘New Moon’ defending its fanbase and pre-empting criticism about its transparent agenda?
+Natalie and Bella are intelligent young women, yet ruled by their hormones – plenty of room for audience identification there.
+‘New Moon’ is little more than a skilful soap opera, but it’s still enjoyable escapism – even if you’re old and wise enough to see through it.

 Cast and crew